lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/eks/ODS.md

 The assignee is the username used to enable your Azure tenant in MVISION Cloud.

-#1 Retreive your Azure Subscription ID by running the following command - **Make sure it reflects your own environment**
+#1 Retreive your Azure Subscription ID by running the following command

 ```
 az account list